 To help subsistence farmers find a path out of poverty, Planet Aid supports the Farmers’ Clubs development program.
-There are Farmers' Clubs projects ongoing in Ecuador, South Africa, India, Brazil, and Zimbabwe.
-Past projects were implemented in the Democratic Republic of Congo and Guinea Bissau.
+There are Farmers' Clubs projects ongoing in Brazil, Belize, the Democratic Republic of Congo, Ecuador, and Zimbabwe.
+Past projects were implemented in Guinea Bissau, South Africa, and India.
 Planet Aid has also previously supported Farmers' Clubs in Malawi and Mozambique through a partnership with the U.S. Department of Agriculture and in-country implementing partners ADPP Mozambique and DAPP Malawi.

 Simeon Kampala is 49 and farms in the Lilongwe Rural District in the sub-Saharan country of Malawi.
 Like many of his peers, Simeon has practiced traditional farming, growing corn and tobacco and struggling to feed himself and his family.
 In 2007, Simeon heard about a new program in the area called Farmers’ Clubs, which was bringing new conservation farming methods and other skills to help improve the situation of growers like himself.

 “I learned many things from the demonstrations, and I knew that if I did the same thing on my land it would mean much more production and income for my family,” he said.